DSharpPlus/DSharpPlus/docs/articles/vnext_setup.md

 `# pkg install opus libsodium`

-## 4. Optional: install FFMpeg
+## 4. Optional: install FFmpeg

 ### Windows

-Depending on whether your operating system is 32- or 64-bit, you will need x86 or x64 FFMpeg build respectively.
-I have slimmed down FFMpeg distribution for Windows available for download [here](/natives/index.html).
+Depending on whether your operating system is 32- or 64-bit, you will need x86 or x64 FFmpeg build respectively.
+I have slimmed down FFmpeg distribution for Windows available for download [here](/natives/index.html).

 ### GNU/Linux

-You will need to install `libopus` and `libsodium` from your distro repositories.
+You will need to install `ffmpeg` from your distro repositories.
 Depending on your distribution, the package names and installation method may vary.

 #### Debian, Devuan, Raspbian, Ubuntu, and derivatives

 Depending on your distro and version, you might need to install different packages.

-**NOTE**: The installation procedure for Debian Stable is experimental.
+**NOTE**: The installation procedure for Debian Oldstable is experimental.
 I will not take any responsibility for any damage caused to your system.

-* **Debian/Devuan/Raspbian Stable**: `$ echo 'deb http://ftp.debian.org/debian jessie-backports main' | sudo tee -a /etc/apt/sources.list && sudo apt-get update && sudo apt-get install ffmpeg`
+* **Debian/Devuan/Raspbian Oldstable**: `$ echo 'deb http://ftp.debian.org/debian jessie-backports main' | sudo tee -a /etc/apt/sources.list && sudo apt-get update && sudo apt-get install ffmpeg`
-* **Debian/Devuan/Raspbian Testing**: `$ sudo apt-get install ffmpeg`
+* **Debian/Devuan/Raspbian Stable**: `$ sudo apt-get install ffmpeg`
 * **Ubuntu 14.04 LTS**: `$ sudo add-apt-repository ppa:mc3man/trusty-media && sudo apt-get update && sudo apt-get install ffmpeg`
 * **Ubuntu 16.04 LTS, 16.10, 17.04**: `$ sudo apt-get install ffmpeg`